datascience-course/2018-datascience-lectures/02-basic-python/README.md

 ```
 $ python
-Python 3.5.1 |Continuum Analytics, Inc.| (default, Jun 15 2016, 16:14:02)
+Python 3.6.3 |Anaconda custom (64-bit)| (default, Oct  6 2017, 12:04:38)
-[GCC 4.2.1 Compatible Apple LLVM 4.2 (clang-425.0.28)] on darwin
+[GCC 4.2.1 Compatible Clang 4.0.1 (tags/RELEASE_401/final)] on darwin
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
 What does this tell us?
-It shows us the version number of Python (3.5.1), and we can see that we've installed the Anaconda version from Continuum Analytics.
+It shows us the version number of Python (3.6.3), and we can see that we've installed Anaconda.
 At the end of this statement, you see the thre >>> signs: these indicate a promt, but it looks different from your console promt ($), to indicate you're in an interactive python environment.

 There are two fundamental ways you can run Python: in interactive mode (what we're doing here) or in batch mode.
 In interactive mode you write your program interactively, i.e., each new statement is interpreted as you type it.
 If you just run ```python``` without any other parameter, you enter the **interactive** mode.
 Let's write our very first program: